 The Legacy of Abstract Expressionism

 Between 1943 and the early 1950s, the first generation of the Abstract Expressionist movement boomed.
-After this, it seemed as if the artistic genre had seemingly run its course.
+After this, it seemed as though the artistic genre had seemingly run its course.
 This was because the movement’s biggest achievements were built on the conflict between chaos and control that existed in society, which could only be expressed and played out in a variety of ways.
-Artists such as Mark Rothko and Barnett Newman had evolved into such a reductive style that no room for improvement existed, with the style slowly fading out.
+Artists such as Mark Rothko and Barnett Newman evolved abstract art into such a reductive style that no room for improvement existed, with the style slowly fading out by the 1960s.